-13.2 Occupational Health and Safety Committee Members Training
+13.2 Joint Occupational Health and Safety Committee Members Training

-The Company and the Union agree that members of the Occupational Health and Safety Committee shall attend safety committee training provided by the Workers' Compensation Board of British Columbia.
+The Company and the Union agree that members of the Occupational Health and Safety Committee shall attend safety committee training provided by the WorkSafe BC.

 When possible, the Union and Company appointees shall attend this training together.
 The Company shall pay up to twenty-four (24) hours pay per calendar year for Union appointees to attend training.